pipstur/MunjeLumenDS2025/README.md

 5. Code is reviewed and approved.
 - This is important because the developers need to be up to date with what is being done on the project.
 6. The PR is merged using rebase and fast-forward, keeping a linear history.
 When merging the pull request, you should select the option to `squash and merge`.
-- The source branch will be deleted when merged.
+- The source branch can be deleted when merged.
 7. No merge commits, ensuring a clean Git history.
 8. When you are finished, to update the remote repo with your own:
 ```bash